Capital Office Berlin

 Are you a press representatives looking for information about the worldwide work of the Goethe-Institut?

-Please contact the press officer:
+Please contact one of the press officers:

 Tel.: +49 30 25 906-471